nyu-pl-fa18/class02/README.md

 ### Redeclaration

-Some languages (in particular, interpreted languages) allow names to be *redeclared*, creating a new binding for a name that was already given a binding in the same scope.
+Some languages (in particular, interpreted ones) allow names to be *redeclared* within the same scope.

 ```javascript
 function addx(x) { return x + 1; }